DBInstance

 integer

-Specifies the port that the DB instance listens on.
-If the DB instance is
+The port that the DB instance listens on.
+If the DB instance is part of a

 dbInstanceStatus